 Nine 6,500 gallon fermentation tanks stand two stories tall in our distillation building.
-Once the mash cook is complete, we add the mash to these tanks through a series of pipes.
-Each finished mash is slightly different, and the viscosity of the mash determines how quickly it flows into the tanks.
+Once the mash cook is complete, we cool and transfer the mash to these tanks.
 Then, we pitch the yeast.
-The yeast breaks down the starches and sugars in our mash grain, creating natural heat and a fascinating top layer of bubbles that make it look like the mash is boiling.
-Both of these reactions occur naturally and begin to turn our grains into alcohol.
-Our distillers monitor the fermentation process constantly, running cool water through pipes around the fermentation tanks to maintain a consistent temperature.
-If it’s too hot the yeast will die; too cold and the yeast will stop eating the starches and sugars.
-The fermentation process lasts anywhere from three to five days.
-Once complete, it’s referred to as a Distillers Beer and is made up of 8% alcohol.
+The yeast converts the fermentable sugars in our mash into heat, CO2, and alcohol in a process that produces a fascinating top layer of bubbles that makes it look like the mash is boiling.
+Our distillers monitor the fermentation process constantly, running cool water through pipes around the fermentation tanks to maintain target temperatures.
+Fermentation is the primary source of flavor development in distillate, and temperature plays a huge role in yeast’s ability to create flavor.
+The fermentation process approximately three days.
+Once complete, it’s referred to as a Distillers Beer and is made up of approximately 8% alcohol.

 “Our 40-foot-mirrored finished copper column still is the star of the show”

-Our 40-foot-mirrored finished copper column still is the star of the show, turning our Distillers Beer into a clear, crisp spirit.
-We add the beer to the top of still, simultaneously heating the bottom, 40-feet below.
-The beer runs through 19 jagged copper plates, and the heat vaporizes the liquid.
+Our 40-foot-mirrored finished copper column still is the star of the show, turning our Distillers Beer into a clear, flavorful spirit.
+We add the beer to the top of still, simultaneously heating the bottom with steam, 40-feet below.
+As the beer runs down 19 copper plates, alcohol is vaporized out of the liquid by the hot steam.
 A combination of heat and pressure sends the vapor into vertical condenser, which cools the vapor into a liquid.
 This liquid is called Low Wine and reaches 120 to 125 proof.
-The grains that fall to the bottom of the still are known as stillage.
-Stillage is collected and given to local farmers as pig feed.
-At Sagamore Spirit, we purify our whiskey even further, by distilling our spirit twice more through two copper doublers.
+The grains and water that fall to the bottom of the still are known as stillage.
+Stillage is collected and given to local farmers.
+At Sagamore Spirit, we distill our spirit twice more through two copper doublers.
 The first doubler heats and vaporizes the low wine, and the condenser cools it down into a liquid.
 Now, our spirit is called a High Wine.
 The third and final distillation in the second copper doubler and condenser, turns the spirit into a Higher Wine.
 Some call this New Make or White Dog.
 We call it White Rye.
 It’s now ready to be barreled and aged.

 “We use a level three char on our barrels”

 As an American Straight Rye Whiskey, we use each barrel only once.
-Staves are cut from American White Oak trees, seasoned for six months, and then hooped and charred by a Cooper to release the toasted sugars and caramel notes of the wood.
-At Sagamore Spirit, we use a level three char on our barrels.
-At the cooperage – or the facility that makes each barrel by hand – barrels are held over open flames for 30 seconds.
+Staves are cut from American White Oak trees, seasoned for six to 18-months, and then hooped and charred by a Cooper to release the toasted sugars and caramel notes of the wood.
+At Sagamore Spirit, we use a level three to four char on most of our barrels.
+At the cooperage, barrels are held over open flames for 30 seconds.
 We receive freshly charred barrels weekly, and add our triple distilled spirit – or White Rye – to each 53 gallon barrel.
-Then, we send it off to the Aging Barn and wait.
+Then, we send it off to the Aging Barn and wait…and wait….and wait.

 “Aging whiskey is a time honored tradition of patience and purpose”

-Aging whiskey is a time honored tradition of paitence and purpose – which is why we let our barrels age for over four years.
-Our aging barns are not climte controled – and that’s how we like it.
-Flutuating Maryland temperatues encourage the spirit to move in and out of the charred wood, picking up flavors of caramel, vanilla, and baking spices.
+Aging whiskey is a time honored tradition of patience and purpose – which is why we let our barrels age for over four years.
+Our aging barns are not climate controlled – and that’s how we like it.
+Fluctuating Maryland temperatures encourage the spirit to move in and out of the charred wood, picking up flavors of caramel, vanilla, and baking spices.
 Remember, we’ve fermented and distilled two different recipes – a high rye and a low rye.
 During the aging process, they still remain separate, allowing each barrel to create its own bouquet of flavor.
 During the four year process, our distillers visit the barrels to monitor the quality and taste of the spirit.
 They use a Whiskey Thief to extract a small sample from the bung hole of the barrel, examining the nuances in the aroma and color of each spirit.
-Often, the placement of the barrels in the barn will influence the taste of the whiskey.
-Barrels stored on the top levels age quicker because of rising heat.
-Our distillers account of all of this when blending the whiskey, to create a consistent and delicious final product.
+The placement of the barrels in the barn will influence the taste of the whiskey.
+Barrels stored on the top levels age quicker because of greater temperature fluctuation.
+Our distillers account for this when blending the whiskey, to create a consistent and delicious final product.

 “Our unique water is the soul of our Rye Whiskey”

 In Gaelic, whiskey means “water of life.”
 And at Sagamore Spirit, our unique water is the soul of our Rye Whiskey.
 Our water flows from a Spring House, built in 1909, at Sagamore Farm.
 Fed from a limestone aquifer, this water is pure and naturally filtered; a crisp, cool, calcium-rich liquid that is perfect for making whiskey.
 The spring remains at 52 degrees all year long and Maryland farmers chilled their milk bottles in the bubbling pool during hot summers.
 This water is so essential to our rye whiskey, we drive it 22 miles from the farm to our distillery in Baltimore.
-We store the water in our iconic 125-foot water tower until we prepare to bottle our Rye Whiskey.
 This spring-fed water imparts a smoothness to our Signature 83-proof spirit, and a subtle creaminess in our Cask Strength Rye.
 Collecting the water from the farm and driving it to the distillery is not an efficient process.
 In fact, some encouraged us to ditch the whole idea.
 But our unique water is the essence of our spirit.
 It is bold.
 It is faithful.
 It is steady.
 We wouldn’t have it any other way.

 “Every bottle of Sagamore Spirit Rye Whiskey is crafted with care”

 The bottling line is the final step in our whiskey making process.
 We fill a single tote with proofed whiskey and then our expert Production Team kicks off the first bottle fill.
 Our custom six-head filler pours whiskey into each bottle, automatically stopping when the whiskey reaches precisely 750 milliliters.
 Each of the six bottles are corked and then examined by a teammate for clarity, color, and finish.
-Once receiving our signature patterned shrink capsule, the bottles run through a heat shrink tunnel, and undergo another quality control checkpoint.
-Our six-sided bottle of Sagamore Rye requires a custom labeler, as well.
+Once receiving our signature patterned shrink capsule, the bottles run through a heat shrink tunnel, then on to the labeler.
+Our six-sided bottle of Sagamore Rye requires a custom labeler.
 The Production Team feeds a single roll of labels into our personalized machine and then hand flips each bottle to stamp a front and back label.
-Then, the team applies each individual batch label, noting the batch number, bottle number, and labeler.
+Then, the team applies each individual hand-signed batch label, noting the batch number, bottle number, and labeler.
 Every bottle touches no less than eight hands before being cleaned one last time and then sent out for enjoyment.
 Every teammate at Sagamore Spirit spends time on the bottling line, learning the intricacies of the process and the importance of quality control.
 Rest assured, every bottle of Sagamore Spirit Rye Whiskey is crafted with care, attention to detail, and the Spirit of Sagamore.